nishtha1993/split-bill-ui/README.md

-# SplitWises with your friends easily and efficiently.
+# Split-A-Bill with your friends easily and efficiently.
 Register today with your friends

 ### Technologies Used